mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 ```
 $ rake db:migrate
 ```
+<h2>Conclusion</h2>
 That's all folks.
 The final advice I will share is that the first week of Rails can (will) be treacherous.
-When it is, remember back to the first week of Phase 2 when you were introduced to Sinatra, CSS, HTML, AJAX, javascript, JQuery, and erb all in one day.
+When it is, remember back to the first week of Phase 2 when you were introduced to Sinatra, CSS, HTML, AJAX, JavaScript, JQuery, and ERB all in one day.
 That week was most likely just as overwhelming, but after 3 weeks you are now a wizard.
 The same will be true with Rails.
 So stay confident and keep working hard!!